-Hanane Dagdougui – Assistant Professor, Department of Mathematical and Industrial Engineering, Polytechnique Montréal, Canada
+Hanane Dagdougui – Associate Professor, Department of Mathematical and Industrial Engineering, Polytechnique Montréal, Canada

 Webinar ID: 974 4378 9070